Omics-database/TAD/README.md

 ## TransAtlasDB web portal
 - Requirements:
-	* In addition to the requirements in the TransAtlasDB installation section.
+	* Requirements in the above section (TransAtlasDB installation).
 	* PHP (at least version 5.5.38)
 	* Apache (at least version 2.4.18)

 - Guide:
 	* After installation of the TransAlasDB databases and dependencies (as show above).
-The **web** folder is provided and should be moved to your localhost or web accessible location.
+The **web** folder is provided and should be moved to your localhost or apache location.

 ---